Road Rash (1991 video game): Revamp and release

 While working on the game's combat system, Mey and Geisler set a "no projectiles" rule, as such elements were a major issue in game engines that ran based on the frame rate.
 The introduction of fighting elements served to muddy the game's genre classification among EA's management, as they primarily specialized in simulation games and were uncertain how to market a title that was simultaneously a fighting and a racing game.
 Geisler named Hang-On as an influence in the game's direction, saying that "Hang-On before us was a game I liked, but I thought it was limited – no hills, no punching, no kicking.
 I respect Yu Suzuki, but I had it in my mind that this was going to make Hang-On obsolete.
 And I think we kind of accomplished that".
 Due to the game's violent content, EA was unable to secure official licenses from existing manufacturers, and so created soundalike brands in their place; "Panda", "Shuriken", "Kamikaze" and "Diablo" are respectively derived from Honda, Suzuki, Kawasaki and Ducati.
 The game's roads were modeled by a crew led by Domonique Philipine and made use of Bézier curves.
 Breen claimed that the final road effect made some players vomit from motion sickness, to which he yelled out "Great.
 I've finally made a game that makes people puke!"
 Simultaneous multiplayer, which would become a common feature of subsequent Road Rash titles, was not yet possible due to the CPU power consumed by the game's road effect.
 The game's music was composed by Rob Hubbard.
 Road Rash was Hubbard's second motorcycle-based game following the 1985 Mastertronic title Action Biker.

 The development of Road Rash spanned a total of approximately 21 months.
 Breen took advantage of EA's policy of not crediting producers on box art by removing Mey's name and inserting his own.
 This incident led to EA abolishing the practice of box-printed credits altogether.
 Mey would be presented with EA's in-house "Fireman of the Year" award, an accolade given to employees with the most impact on troubled projects.
-The Genesis version was publicly announced in March 1991 and released in North America in September 1991.
+The Genesis version was released in North America in September 1991.
 The Amiga version was developed by Peakstar Software, featured music composed by Jason A.S.
 Whitely, and was released in December 1992.
 Road Rash was converted for the Game Gear and Master System by Gary Priest of Probe Software, with music adapted by Greg Michael.
 These versions were released in March 1994.
 The Game Boy version was published by Ocean Software and released in June 1994.

-In April 1996, THQ announced that it would publish a Super NES version of Road Rash for a Christmas 1996 release that ultimately did not materialize.
+In April 1996, THQ announced a Super NES version of Road Rash for a Christmas 1996 release that ultimately did not materialize.
 The Genesis version of Road Rash, along with its immediate sequels II and 3, was included in the PlayStation Portable compilation title EA Replay in 2006.